DerekCuevas/derekcuevas.github.io/README.md

 # FYGT

 ## TODO
+- setup GA
-- rewrite readme (doc the technical design), publish as about page
+- rewrite readme, link to about page